 That may mean asking friends or family members for help, but just be aware that they may not always be able to give effective or even impartial advice.
 They may mean well, but that doesn’t mean they are cut out to deal with all the things you face.

-The wiser choice may be seeking professional help in the form of a counselor who is trained to listen carefully to you before offering a well-considered path out of your predicament.
+The wiser choice may be seeking professional help in the form of a therapist who is trained to listen carefully to you before offering a well-considered path out of your predicament.
 They will be able to advise you in practical terms and also with your emotional state when nothing seems to be going right.

 You may also like: